ybui210/Hello_world/Clojure/README.md

 Hello, Brock!
 ```

-Just as Clojure as easy interop with Java, ClojureScript has easy interop with JavaScript.
+Just as Clojure has easy interop with Java, ClojureScript has easy interop with JavaScript.